daeMOn63/neural-intro/part2/README.md

 ![Error functions with our random weights](../img/part2/errors_and_random_weights.png "Error functions and our random weights")

-- green point, corresponding to (0,1) input, which is correct answer is at the bottom of the blue curve.
+- Green point, corresponding to (0,1) input, which is correct answer is at the bottom of the blue curve.
 - Other points are wrong (*E(y) >> 0*), but on their respective curves.

 Now the goal will be to adjust our weights, so each points slides slowly down to the minimum of the curve.